Candiman421/DocInspector/FluentExtractor/README.md

 # Fluent Photoshop Document Scoring API

 A TypeScript library for extracting and evaluating values from Photoshop documents using ExtendScript's ActionManager.
-Designed for creating precise test scoring systems.
+Designed for creating precise test scoring systems with a clean, self-contained architecture.

 ## Overview